 - big salad (add chopped up veggies, fruit, cheese, protein, dried fruit, or nuts)

-- wrap (fill with sandwich ingredients or hummus and vegetable slices)
+- wrap (fill with lunch meat, cheese, lettuce, hummus and/or vegetable slices)

 - pita sandwich

 - soup (tomato, vegetable, chili, chicken and noodle)